dfuenzalida/cljs-files-api/README.md

 `:dev-http` specifies that `target/` will be served at http://localhost:8080 .

+Click on the file selector to feed the page a file.
+The code will display the filename, size, mime-type and the first 100 bytes of the file.

 ### REPL

 After page is loaded, you may also start a REPL connected to browser with: